 |Effect of variation:||Following the high court of Australia’s decision in Tjungarrayi v Western Australia HCA 12 that mineral exploration licences are not a “lease” for the purpose of s47B of the Native Title Act, the Mantra Rirrtinya determination was varied to recognise exclusive native title rights and interests over areas that were also covered by mineral exploration licences.
 The effect of the variation is that exclusive possession native title has been recognised over the whole determination except for a small portion of the determination which overlaps a pastoral lease, over which non exclusive native title rights are recognised.|

 Any proposed access to the Manta Rirrtinya determination area is regulated by the future acts processes in the Native Title Act 1993 (Cth).

 As noted above, the majority of the Manta Rirrtinya determination area is subject to native title rights and interests that afford the Manta Rirrtinya native title holders exclusive possession, occupation, use and enjoyment of the Manta Rirrtinya determination area, as against all others.
 This is the highest form of native title recognised at law and means that entry onto those parts of determination area will require the consent of the Manta Rirrtinya native title holders.

-Access onto the Manta Rirrtinya claim area for mining or petroleum tenure purposes
+Access onto the Manta Rirrtinya determination area for mining or petroleum tenure purposes

 Exploration and prospecting mineral titles

-The Manta Rirrtinya native title holders have developed a standard Land Access and Mineral Exploration Deed of Agreement for the purpose of permitting access for mineral exploration or prospecting activities and subsequently protecting cultural heritage sites and areas of cultural significance during the conduct of such activities.
+The Manta Rirrtinya native title holders have developed a standard Land Access Agreement for Exploration and Prospecting for the purpose of permitting access for mineral exploration or prospecting activities and subsequently protecting cultural heritage sites and areas of cultural significance during the conduct of such activities.